animatedmax/spring-data-geode/src/main/markdown/index.md

 You can define as many imports and exports as you like.
 You can define only imports or only exports.
-The file locations and directory paths can be absolute or relative to the Spring Data for Apache Geode application, which is the JVM process’s working directory.
+The file locations and directory paths can be absolute or relative to the Spring Data for GemFire application, which is the JVM process's working directory.

 </div>